-(Corrects paragraph 1 to say company produced less power, not more)
+(Corrects paragraph 1 to say the company produced less power, not more)

-Feb 18 (Reuters) - Drax Group (LSE: DRX.L - news) , operator of Britain's biggest power station, reported 2013 core earnings ahead of analysts' estimates on Tuesday despite generating slightly less electricity from its power production fleet.
+Feb 18 (Reuters) - British power producer Drax Group Plc (LSE: DRX.L - news) reported core earnings ahead of analysts' estimates despite generating slightly less electricity from its power production fleet.

-Analysts on average had been expecting EBITDA of 221.52 million pounds, according to Thomson Reuters I/B/E/S Estimates.
+Analysts on average were expecting EBITDA of 221.52 million pounds for the 12 months ended Dec.
+31, according to Thomson Reuters I/B/E/S.